formtools/core/README.md

 - Database sessions.
 - API
 - still doing a redirect to (root) /install when removing config.php
-- after installation, shows a "no sessions" error on login page
+- after installation, shows a "no sessions" error on login page (confirm)
+- admin can't log in as user
+- update favicon!
+- list of available translations wasn't set after fresh install
+- move translations to composer package
+- upgrading from FT2.x

+### Nice to haves
 - add grunt task to add/remove specific keys from language files (translations repo)
-- can't log in as user.
-- update favicon!